Harshan-Pradeep/moderate-jokes-service-node/README.md

 ## API Documentation

-The API is documented using Swagger.
+The API is documented using Swagger

 Access the API documentation at: